-To Be Held April 24, 2024
+To Be Held April 30, 2025

-Notice is hereby given that the Annual Meeting of Shareholders of City Holding Company will be held in the Sam Bowling Conference Center at City National Bank located at 3601 MacCorkle Avenue, SE, Charleston, WV 25304, on Wednesday, April 24, 2024 at 2:00 p.m. (local time) for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of City Holding Company will be held in the ballroom at Beckley's Historic Black Knight located at 2400 S. Kanawha Street, Beckley, WV 25801, on Wednesday, April 30, 2025 at 2:00 p.m. (local time) for the following purposes:

 - 1. Election of Directors.
-To elect four Class I directors to serve for a term of three years and one Class III director to serve for a term of two years.
-The names of the nominees are set forth in the accompanying proxy statement. - Ratify Independent Registered Public Accounting Firm.
-To ratify, on an advisory basis, the Audit Committee and the Board of Directors' appointment of Crowe LLP as the independent registered public accounting firm for City Holding Company for 2024. - 3.
+To elect three Class II directors to serve for a term of three years.
+The names of the nominees are set forth in the accompanying proxy statement. - 2.
+Ratify Independent Registered Public Accounting Firm.
+To ratify, on an advisory basis, the Audit Committee and the Board of Directors' appointment of Crowe LLP as the independent registered public accounting firm for City Holding Company for 2025. - 3.
 Advisory (Non-binding) Vote on Executive Compensation.
-To approve a non-binding advisory proposal on the compensation of the Named Executive Officers. - 4.
+To approve a non-binding advisory proposal on the compensation of the named executive officers. - 4.
 Other Business.
 To transact such other business as may properly come before the meeting.

-Shareholders of record at the close of business on March 12, 2024 are the only shareholders entitled to notice of and to vote at the Annual Meeting of Shareholders.
+Shareholders of record at the close of business on March 17, 2025 are the only shareholders entitled to notice of and to vote at the Annual Meeting of Shareholders.